Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Introduction

-Two organizations, CBS and Héma-Québec, are responsible for providing blood products and services in transfusion and transplantation for Canadian patients.
-The former operates within all Canadian provinces and territories excluding Québec, while the latter is in charge of the province of Québec.
-The current blood supply chain for CBS is an integrated network consisting of a regional CBS distribution centre and several hospitals, as illustrated in Fig. \ref{fig:CBS}.
-Currently, there are nine regional blood centres operating for CBS, each covering the demand for several hospitals \citep{cbs:2020}.
+Canadian Blood Services (CBS) is the national blood supplier for Canadian patients.
+The current blood supply chain for CBS is an integrated network consisting of a regional CBS distribution centre and several hospitals, as illustrated in Figure 1.
 Hospitals request blood products from the regional blood centres for the next day, yet, the regional blood centres are not aware of the actual demands as each hospital has its own blood bank.
-Furthermore, recipients' demographic and hospitals' inventory management systems are not disclosed to CBS or the regional blood centres.
-This results in a high wastage rate for the hospitals (about 6\% in Hamilton, Ontario) and CBS (about 15\% and has seasonal variation), which may be partly due to the bullwhip effect.
+Furthermore, recipients’ demographics and hospitals’ inventory management systems are not disclosed to CBS or the regional blood centres.
+Hospitals hold excess inventory to manage the highly variable platelet demand.
+However, holding surplus inventory makes platelet demand forecasting even more challenging for blood distribution centres.
+In particular, it results in wastage and does not allow the blood suppliers to recognize the real demand, which in turn yields an inefficient demand forecasting system.
+Accordingly, accurately forecasting the demand for blood products is a core requirement of a robust blood demand and supply management system.

 This research is motivated by the platelet management problem confronted by CBS.
-There are several issues faced by CBS, making the platelet management problem difficult.
-As mentioned above, CBS currently does not have access to transfused patients' demographics.
-Also, owing to the lack of information transmission between CBS and hospitals, the effect of clinical changes on platelet demand cannot be tracked by CBS.
-The need for robust and accurate platelet demand forecasting calls for transparency of information between CBS and hospitals.
-In this research, we forecast platelet demand to overcome these challenges.
+Currently, there is a yearly wastage rate of about 9\% for the hospitals in Hamilton, Ontario (with an approximate cost of $\$$400,000 per year) and about 15\% for CBS with seasonal variation \citep{Auditor:2020}.
+The current frequent same-day urgent orders, considered as shortages, are about 14\% of the total orders in Hamilton, Ontario.
+Given the wastage rates and shortage rates, forecasting short-term demand for platelets is of particular value.
+In this research, we forecast platelet demand to overcome the mentioned challenges.
+The forecasting models used in this research can help both suppliers and consumers of platelets to make operational decisions, including inventory decisions, by providing information about future demand.